*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Always steep your tea covered for best results and enjoy this invigorating energy tea crafted by your own hands.

 The Lemon Rosemary Ginger Tea Finish

 My love for this blend is due in no small part to the rosemary.
 It makes such a delightful cup of tea whether alone or blended.
-The ginger and lemon add to the experience and create on of the best midday pick me up teas out there right now.
+The ginger and lemon add to the experience and create one of the best midday pick-me-up teas out there right now.

 Cayenne Pepper Tea

-Don’t expect a natural sweetness, expect a energy filled cup of tea that will leave an impression on your mouth for a while after you sip it.
+Don’t expect a natural sweetness, expect an energy-filled cup of tea that will leave an impression on your mouth for a while after you sip it.

 It is fantastic, in my estimation.
 You can use flake or powders just keep in mind that powder is not going to dissolve so be sure to stir it frequently.